joshstevens19/uniswap-dapp-integration-monorepo/react-package/README.md

         // if not supplied it try to get the image from trust
         // wallet github assets `https://github.com/trustwallet/assets`
         // image accepts a svg string or url for the image, if you pass in a
-        // svg make sure you set `isSvg` to true.
+        // svg html string make sure you set `isSvg` to true.
 If you pass in a image url even
         // if that is a `.svg` pass in `isSvg` as false tokenImageContext?: {
           image: string;
-          isSvg: boolean;
+          isSvg?: boolean | undefined;
         },
         // the contract address for the token
         contractAddress: string;